Manually join a Windows instance - Amazon Directory Service

 3. In the connection properties dialog box, open (double-click) Internet Protocol Version 4.

-3. Select Use the following DNS server addresses, change the Preferred DNS server and Alternate DNS server addresses to the IP addresses of the Amazon Directory Service-provided DNS servers, and choose OK.
+3. Select Use the following DNS server addresses, change the Preferred DNS server and Alternate DNS server addresses to the IP addresses of your Amazon Managed Microsoft AD-provided DNS servers, and choose OK.

 4. Open the System Properties dialog box for the instance, select the Computer Name tab, and choose Change.